 2. Validate your emotions.

 Validating your emotions means accepting them.
-If you just lost someone or broke up with a boyfriend you have every reason to feel sad.
+If you just lost someone or broke up with a boyfriend you have every reason to feel sad or be emotional.

 3. Focus on the present.